saturnlighting/literature-review/README.md

 demonstrated, street lighting will benefit more certain groups such as women.

-#### Is this positive effect due to fear of being run over by motorirsed traffic or a victim of crime in the dark?
+#### What are the possible causes of this positive relationship?

+Road lighting help cyclists at night to visualize their route in the dark (allowing obstacles and trip hazards to be seen and avoided).
+It makes cyclists feel more visible and less at risk of being hit by motorised traffic during their journeys at night.
+Also, it provides them with a greater sense of security against possible threats in the dark.

+Another factor that explains why there is less cycling at night is the fear of crime.
+This is much less investigated than the relationship between lighting and cycling collisions.
+There is evidence that street lighting decreases crime and enhances reassurance and confidence of pedestrians and cyclists after dark (e.g. Castillo-Paredes et al. 2022).

 #### Is the association between road lighting and cycling uptake the same between different groups?

+Van Cauwenberg et al. (2012) found that “presence of street lighting increased the likelihood of daily cycling in \< 75 years old females and rural females, but not in other subgroups”.
+Fotios, Uttley, and Gorjimahlabani (2022) found that the deterrent of darkness for cycling was greater for females than for males.
+Heinen, Maat, and Wee (2011) found that women are less likely to cycle to work in the dark.

 #### What type of road lighting is the most suitable for cycling to increase and be safer?

+(Fotios and Castleton 2017)

 ## Research gaps

-Based on these findings, we highlight the following research needs.
+Based on these findings, we highlight the following research needs:

+- More focus on the effect of road lighting specifically on cycling.
-- Many studies fail to separate walking and cycling.
+  Many studies look at road lighting and active travel, failing to separate walking and cycling.
 The characteristics of environments encouraging walking may be different from those supporting cycling.

-- More research in developing countries. “lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
-This is particularly relevant in SSA due to the generalized lack of security and safety.”
-(Mendiate et al. 2022).
+- More research in developing countries.
+“Lack of street lighting can contribute to poor visibility, perception and fear of crime thus decreasing bicycle use.
+This is particularly relevant in Sub-Saharan Africa due to the generalized lack of security and safety” (Mendiate et al. 2022).

-- More research in locations with different latitudes to most Western countries.
-More extreme latitude locations have longer durations of darkness during parts of the year than countries at less extreme latitudes.
+- More research in extreme latitude locations, which have longer durations of darkness during parts of the year.

-- We do not know whether road lighting affects differently different groups.
-We know that darkness has a strongerr effect on cyclists women (Fotios, Uttley, and Gorjimahlabani 2022), but does road lighting solve this problem?
-We do not know either whether there is difference in terms of age.
-Fotios, Uttley, and Gorjimahlabani (2022) considered age only for pedestrians.
-“The ORs for younger and older pedestrians were suggested to be significantly different (young OR = 1.58, old OR = 3.38, z = 3.800, p\<0.001), indicating that darkness is a greater deterrent to old pedestrians than to young pedestrians” (Fotios, Uttley, and Gorjimahlabani 2022).
-Also gender age groups are under-research.
+- Deeper understanding on how road lighting affects different cyclist groups.
+Also gender-age groups are under-research.
 Do young female perceive cycling in the dark more dangerous than other women-age groups due to the risk of sexual assault?

-- “If fewer people are walking or cycling after dark, the remainder must be doing something else instead.
-Consider three possibilities.
-First, they are making the same journey but instead driving using a personal motorized vehicle: darkness is a suggested factor in the choice of travel mode for short trips.
-Second, they are again making the same journey but using some form of shared motorized transport for some part of it, such as sharing a private vehicle or using public transport.
-Third, they are not leaving their home.
-This could be investigated by repeating the ambient light level analysis for motorized vehicles in addition to pedestrians and cyclists” (Fotios and Robbins 2022).

-- We do not know exactly the reasons why road lighting is important for cyclists.
-It is because it helps them to visualize their route in the dark (allowing obstacles and trip hazards to be seen and avoided)? or because it makes cyclists feel more visible and less at risk of being hit by motorised traffic during the night?
-Or perhaps because it makes them feel safer from being a victim of crime?
-Answers to these questions may help to adopt policies to reduce the impact of darkness on cycling levels.
+- More research on the reasons why road lighting is important for cyclists.
+Which of the possible reasons has more weight?
+Because it helps them to visualize their route in the dark?
+To make them feel more visible and less at risk of being hit?
+Or to make them feel safer from being a victim of crime?
+Answers to these questions may help to adopt different policies to reduce the impact of darkness on cycling levels.

-- Further research is needed to validate the optimum illuminance, the appropriate metric for characterising lamp spectral power distribution, and the most desirable aims of spatial distribution.
+- Further research is needed on the specific type of road lighting appropriate for cyclists.

 <!-- -   Lack of research in developing countries -->